Die Gezeichneten: Act 1

 The young Genoan nobleman Alviano Salvago, hunchbacked and deformed, does not dare dream of the love of women.
 He wants to donate to the people of Genoa the island paradise called "Elysium" he has created.
 His friends, a group of dissolute young noblemen, have been using an underground grotto on the island for orgies with young women abducted from prominent Genoan families, and intervene with Duke Adorno to stop the transfer of ownership.
 One of them, Count Tamare, has set his sights on Carlotta, daughter of the Podestà.
+(The word "Podestà" refers to the holder of the highest civil office in the government of the cities of Central and Northern Italy during the Late Middle Ages.)
 Carlotta rejects him, as she is only interested in Salvago, whose soul she wants to paint.

 Act 2

 Infuriated by Carlotta's rejection, Tamare swears to Adorno that he will take her by force.
 He also reveals the secret of the grotto to Adorno.
 Not wanting Salvago to become more popular than himself as a result of the gift, Adorno decides to use the existence of the secret grotto as an excuse to veto the transfer.
 While Salvago is sitting for Carlotta, she complains that she can't paint his soul if he keeps avoiding looking at her.
 To which he responds that ugly as he is, he still has the feelings of a man in the presence of a beautiful woman...
 Eventually Carlotta confesses that she loves him, but faints in his arms as both are overcome with emotion.